mchaov/plugins-with-typescript-mobx-and-react/README.md

 ### Why MobX

 1. MobX is react agnostic.
 It doesn't care if you use it with React and TypeScript, making this a flexible solution.
-Very easy to create adapters for event driven implementations.
+Very easy to create adapters for other event driven implementations.
 1. Very little amount of boiler plate code.
 1. The redux pattern is just not suitable for this implementation.
 1. Provides observable model with @decorators, making for super simple and readable implementations.
-1. Internal state mutation provides improved performance for large scale applications dealing with a lot of real time changing data.
+1. Internal state mutation provides improved performance for large scale applications dealing with a lot of fast updating data.

 ### Why React

 Two main reasons:

-1. Inital implementation for this concept was implemented in a company where React is the view library
+1. Inital implementation for this concept was implemented in a company where React is **the** view library.
 1. This demo was written and documented for [http://react-not-a-conf.com/](http://react-not-a-conf.com/) 11.05.2019.

 Additional reasons: